Precanonical quantization and the Schr\"odinger wave functional revisited: Precanonical wave functions and the Schr odinger wave functional

-Note that if the wave function $\Psi(y,x)$ of the precanonical quantization approach has the probabilistic interpretation of the probability amplitude of finding the value $y$ of the field at the space-time point $x$, then the Schr\"odinger wave functional $\BPsi([y(\bx)],t)$, which is the probability amplitude of observing the field configuration $y(\bx)$ on the space-like hypersurface of constant time $t$, should be given by a certain composition of amplitudes $\Psi(y,\bx,t)$ taken along the Cauchy surface $\Sigma: (t=$const, $y=y(\bx)) $ in the covariant configuration space of variables $(y,x)$.
+Note that if the precanonical wave function $\Psi(y,x)$ has the probabilistic interpretation as the probability amplitude of finding the value $y$ of the field at the space-time point $x$, then the Schr\"odinger wave functional $\BPsi([y(\bx)],t)$, which is the probability amplitude of observing the field configuration $y(\bx)$ on the space-like hypersurface of constant time $t$, should be given by a certain composition of precanonical amplitudes $\Psi(y,\bx,t)$ taken along the Cauchy surface $\Sigma: (t=$const, $y=y(\bx)) $ in the covariant configuration space of variables $(y,x)$.